 - Eligibility to apply for a Magellan Apprentice Research Grant and/or a second grant

-- Eligibility to apply for the Experiential Education Grant
+- Eligibility to apply for the Experiential Education Grant to fund an internship

 - Capstone Scholars Fellows Honors Stoll at Graduation (available for purchase)